The creation of online tax preparation was genius. It allows people to file their taxes from the comfort of their home.

 This version supports all tax credits and deductions.
 Plus you can also use it for business and personal income.
-If you plan to itemize your deductions, this is the plan you will need.
+So if you plan to itemize your deductions, this is the plan you will need.

 I probably would have heard of them if I was into college football.
-TaxSlayer struck a deal in 2014 to rename Florida’s Gator Bowl the TaxSlayer Bowl.
-But that’s neither here nor there.
-Onto their products.
+That’s because TaxSlayer struck a deal in 2014 to rename Florida’s Gator Bowl the TaxSlayer Bowl.
+But that’s not relevant.
+So let’s move onto their products.

 The TaxSlayer Simply Free

 TaxSlayer’s Simply Free program costs $0 for both federal and state returns.
 However, you have to file using the 1040EZ form to use this version.
 The free version includes live phone support and free email support.
 But so do the other TaxSlayer programs.

 The TaxSlayer Classic

 The TaxSlayer Classic program costs $17 to file your federal return.
 Also, you’ll pay an additional $22 to file your state return.
 You can use this version with all major IRS forms.

 However, the Classic program has some limitations.
 The TaxSlayer website doesn’t state what they are, though.